-Position: Professor Field: Population ecology Organisation: School of Biological Sciences, University of Canterbury.
+Position: Professor, School of Biological Sciences, University of Canterbury.

 Professor Dave Kelly is a population ecologist who has a particular interest in pollination and the survival of native plants.
 He sees himself as fortunate, because he gets paid to do what many people have to fit into their weekends and holidays.
 His job does involve teaching and research on the university campus in Christchurch, but he also gets to spend time doing fieldwork.
-This often means exploring remote locations and observing some of New Zealand’s wonderful animals and plants.
+This often means exploring remote locations and observing some of New Zealand’s wonderful animals and plants, one example is mistletoes and mutualism.

 Being a population ecologist has given Dave a real sense of connection with the landscape.
 To understand how biological communities work, he has to identify the plants and animals and work out how their lives are connected.
 By getting to understand communities as they are now and how they have developed in the past, he is in a position to predict what might happen to them in the future.
 Understanding the possible impacts of human activities on the landscape and its wildlife is an important part of being an ecologist.